 Heart rate monitors have been used by all kind of endurance athletes for the last 20 years.
-Since there is a strong correlation between oxygen consumption and heart rate during prolonged exercise, knowing your current heart rate is a great indicator of your current oxygen uptake, thus how hard you work.
+Since there is a strong correlation between oxygen consumption and heart rate, knowing your current heart rate is a great indicator of your current oxygen uptake, thus how hard you work.

 1. Know your resting heart rate

 When you get stronger your resting heart will get lower.
 This is because your heart has an increased stroke volume which means it requires less beats to deliver the same amount of blood for your body.
 Thus, registering your resting heart rate every morning or once every week can be good way to identify progress in your fitness.
 I can promise you that this is one of the least exhausting ways to discover improvements.
 If you are a lazy rider that would like to notice progress but don’t like to do tough physical tests then register your resting heart rate in the morning.

 2. Perform a threshold test

 If you don’t already know your threshold heart rate, then I will strongly recommend that you perform a threshold test.
 This could very likely be a criterium or a time trial with a finishing time between 30-60 minutes.
 Your average heart rate in that race can be used to calculate intervals in the future.
 E.g. if you do a time trial with a finishing time of 48minutes and average 178 beats per minute, then you will get an idea of what kind of intervals needed to prepare you for the next time trial.
 Just remember that the adrenalin kick at competitions make it easier to maintain a high pulse.